mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 This was *really* exciting:

 1. Mobile app development is a great topic to teach students, since the feedback loop is immediate and the impact/application is very clear.
-2. React Native is a new technology, and has very transferrable skills - particularly to general web development.
+2. React Native is a new technology, and has very transferable skills - particularly to general web development.
 3. React Native solves one of the largest gripes with teaching mobile development, which is relying on student equipment (ex you need a mac and an iPhone to teach iOS dev).
 You can run React Native in a browser.
 4. Facebook reached out to us!
 Isn't that big?